SpinlockLabs/phabulous/README.md

 ![Example](http://i.imgur.com/Uv4nVJa.png)

 Phabulous is a Slack bot for Phabricator.
+This is an enhanced version of that.

 > **Node.js version:** The Javascript version of this project has been replaced with a rewrite from scratch in Go.
 The code for the Javascript version is